Mark D. Schwartz

-Mark D. Schwartz (born San Francisco, California, 1953) is an attorney in private practice known for his defense of whistle blowers and his handling of litigation involving the Sarbanes–Oxley Act.
+Mark D. Schwartz (born San Francisco, California, 1953) is an American attorney in private practice known for his defense of whistle blowers and his handling of litigation involving the Sarbanes–Oxley Act.
 In addition to employment law and civil rights litigation, he also has handled prominent probate cases.

 Schwartz practices entertainment and media law, as well as arranging the angel financing of theatrical productions.
 He has appeared as a professional actor in Off-Broadway productions while continuing to practice law.

 Education and background

 A graduate of Swarthmore College, where he majored in political science, Schwartz served as legislative assistant to K. Leroy Irvis, the Majority Leader of the Pennsylvania House of Representatives, from 1975 through 1976, when he went on to law school.
 After earning his J.D. degree from the University of Pittsburgh Law School in 1979, Scwhartz eventually became an investment banker, rising to the position of first vice president of Prudential-Bache Securities's public-finance department in Philadelphia, Pennsylvania.

 The public finance business, which involved the marketing of municipal bonds, was rife with corruption.
 He has appeared on Fox Business as a commentator on corruption in the municipal bond market.